CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Interface-Link-Set-and-Unset-Commands.md

 - 4x splits the port into four interfaces.
 - 8x splits the port into eight interfaces.

 If you split a 100G port into four interfaces and auto-negotiation is on (the default setting), Cumulus Linux advertises the speed for each interface up to the maximum speed possible for a 100G port (100/4=25G).
-You can overide this configuration and set specific speeds for the split ports if necessary.
+You can override this configuration and set specific speeds for the split ports if necessary.

 ### Command Syntax